Policing Security Sector Reform and State Building

 Methods: Field experiment, lab-in-the-field experiment, and cross-national analysis

-“Evaluating the Changing of the Guards: Survey Evidence from Liberia on Security Sector Female Ratio Balancing Reforms,” British Journal of Political Science (forthcoming)
+Karim, Sabrina.
+2019.
+“Restoring Confidence in Post-Conflict Security Sectors: Survey Evidence from Liberia on Female Ratio Balancing Reforms,” British Journal of Political Science, 49(3): 799–821

 Gender, Conflict, and Peacekeeping

 Questions: What causes variation in female peacekeeping?
 What are the experiences of female peacekeepers?
 How can sexual exploitation and abuse be prevented in peacekeeping missions?
 How do peacekeeping missions promote gender equality?

 Methods: Representative surveys, cross-national analysis, qualitative methods

 Book Manuscript 1:

 Karim, Sabrina and Kyle Beardsley.
 2017 Equal Opportunity Peacekeeping: Women, Peace, and Security in Post-Conflict States .
 Oxford University Press Read more